Best Mac VPN 2021

 First evaluate your needs.
 Do you need to watch foreign TV shows on Netflix?
 Or do you desire a more private online life?
 Or both?
 Does your government restrict access to websites?
 Once you understand what your needs are, it will be easy for you to sift through the VPNs that are optimized for Mac computers and iPhones and choose the one that best addresses those needs.
 Some things to remember when you’re evaluating your features is that you’ll want a Mac VPN that has a stellar iPhone app.
 Also, if you own the whole suite of Apple devices, you might want to ensure that the product you choose is able to handle multiple connections at once.

-Top 5 Rated DNS Servers
+Top 5 Rated Best VPN for Mac

 Best for Speed and Security